-Jamel Herring showed a strong arsenal of timing, accuracy and power, as he retained his WBO super-featherweight title against the classy Carl Frampton in a battle of ultra vets in Dubai on Saturday.
+Jamel Herring showed a strong arsenal of timing, accuracy and power, as he retained his WBO super-featherweight title against the classy Carl Frampton in a battle of ultra vets 2 on Saturday.

 Herring, age 35, finished “the Jackal” in the sixth round of their world title showdown, and that showed the Irishman that it's time to move on.